orochris/SOPPG/structure.md

 log/
-Stores complete process logs of SOPPG operations.
+Stores complete process logs of SOPPG operations and their autopsy.